Descent098/tech/src/content/blog/build-a-long-myuuze.md

 ![](/tech/blog/build-a-long/myuuze/patterns-example.png)

 This means that my processed "libraries" go from a dump of a bunch of PDF's and EPUB's to several top level folders ("libraries", in my case `books`, `papers` and `comics`) that each contain a programmable folder structure that is automated for me, and reactive to updates I apply in the app.
 Essentially I can take the folder with my libraries, and copy it anywhere **without losing the effort I put int organizing it**.

+### List of features

+So after reviewing everything my wishlist includes:

+1. A "dump" page with the ability to directly dump files over a network, or upload through the UI.
+These will then go through an import process to fill out any necessary fields
+2. Some cleanup options down the road to do file based de-duplication and compression/processing based on a set of parameters (i.e. sample rate, file size targets etc.)
+3. Metadata providers to make importing everything smoother and simpler

+So, for version 1 (technically `0.1.0`) I would aim to:

+1. Have a simple dump system that allows you to automate bringing in "ready-to-go" files
+2. Have a music player that supports queing songs, and the normal stop/start, pause/play, volume control, no-repeat/repeat-queue/repeat-song, shuffle, and audio output device controls
+3. Ability to create playlists, add items to playlists, and play them

+For version 2 (`0.2.0`) I would:

+1. Iterate on the dump system in the frontend to allow you to edit files in-browser to import them
+2. Add a metadata provider to bring in suggested fields
+3. Look for optimizations around image handling

 ## Getting started